mikeshiyan/process-builder/README.md

 }
 ```

-By default an underlying process runs automatically.
+By default, an underlying process runs automatically.
 This behavior can be
 changed:
 ```
 use Shiyan\ProcessBuilder\ProcessBuilder;